constgemm/window_shutters_with_ESP8266/README.md

 ## License

 This project is open-source and available to anyone.
 Use it, modify it, and distribute it as you see fit.

----

-**Note**: Make sure to replace 'your_image_link_here' with the actual link or path to your project's image.
-If you're hosting the image directly on GitHub, you can use relative paths.